nlpcloud/nlpcloud-python/README.md

 NLP Cloud serves high performance pre-trained models for NER, sentiment-analysis, classification, summarization, question answering, and POS tagging, ready for production, served through a REST API.

 Pre-trained models are the spaCy models and some transformers-based models from Hugging Face.
-You can also deploy your own spaCy models.
+You can also deploy your own transformers-based models, or spaCy models.

 If you face an issue, don't hesitate to raise it as a Github issue.
 Thanks!